lborg019/alain.xyz/portfolio/blog/raw-vulkan/index.md

 );
 ```

+You should try to have the minimum number of command buffers possible in your application.

 > One possible setup could be taking a flat collection of renderable objects (like a scene), distributing it across as many threads as the computer's CPU allows, allocating a command buffer for each object, creating a pipeline for each object, and finishing by sending a ending buffer to start up the process.
->
-> **Call to Action**: What's the ideal size of a command buffer to allow for both programmibility, not lag the GPU with too many requests, and keep the GPU always busy with new work?

 We'll come back to the command buffers we made here later in our app.